 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

-The full-time faculty percentage at Blue Mountain Community College is 40%.
-This is lower than the national average of 47%.
+The full-time faculty percentage at Blue Mountain Community College is 44%.
+This is comparable to the national average of 47%.

 The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
 The 42% rate at Blue Mountain Community College is a good bit lower than the national rate of 68%.
 This could be for a number of reasons, such as students transferring after a year because they changed majors.